SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-vcloud.md

 **Quota**

-The quota is an internal feature of SlipStream which enable the SlipStream administrator to set a global quota for all users of a specified connector.
+The quota is SlipStream feature which enable the SlipStream administrator to set a default quota for all users of a specified connector.
 You can also override this value per user in the user profile.
-If this feature is disabled in SlipStream you can leave this field blank.
+If this feature is disabled in the *SlipStream Advanced* section of this page, you can leave this field blank.

 **Cloud Client Connector**